 - 2.1 Members are required to review their work programme at each meeting during the 2021/22 municipal year to give focus and structure to scrutiny activity to ensure that it effectively and efficiently supports and challenges the decision-making processes of the Council, and partner organisations, for the benefit of the people of the borough. - 2.2 Following the discussion at Health Select Commission on 10 June 2021, a revised draft work programme for 2021/22 was developed and presented at the 8 July 2021 meeting for endorsement.
-In keeping with the priorities of the Council and those expressed by Commission Members, this work programme reflects continued prioritisation of mental health, care and health system changes, and accessibility of services. - 2.3 The autumn update on health and care system changes has been deferred to the winter/early spring as a result of expected duplication with Member development session scheduled in September.
-This is an area in which HSC will work closely with partner organisations such as TRFT as April 2022. - 2.4 TRFT has requested consideration of several matters where scrutiny could add value to the work currently being undertaken by the Trust, including strengthening community services and social value.
-These items will be added to the work programme forward plan as appropriate.
-A site visit will also be considered.
+In keeping with the priorities of the Council and those expressed by Commission Members, this work programme reflects continued prioritisation of mental health, care and health system changes, and accessibility of services. - 2.3 Updates on evolving changes in Health and Social Care Provision in Rotherham associated with the Health and Care Bill 2021-22 have also been included in the work programme for 2021/22 and forward plan for 2022/23. - 2.4 TRFT has requested consideration of several matters where scrutiny could add value to the work currently being undertaken by the Trust, including strengthening community services and social value.
+These items have been added to the forward plan, and a site visit will also be considered for 2022/23.